How we came to be

 An important note

-Whilst a small team, we come from a variety of personal experiences and professional backgrounds, however we fully realise that the Peace Collective, currently does not fully reflect the racial or cultural diversities of the communities we work alongside and with.
+Whilst a small team, we come from a variety of personal experiences and professional backgrounds, however we fully realise and acknowledge that the Peace Collective currently does not fully reflect the racial or cultural diversities of the communities we work alongside and with.

 For this reason partnership, accountability, and co-creation are central components of all our consultation and activity.
 We do not position ourselves as experts, but rather develop relationships and offer a practitioner led approach.
 We prefer to work alongside individuals and groups, to share learning and build collective leadership.